Asim-Product-College/BEW-2.1-Advanced-Web-Patterns/Make-Chat/Notes.md

 To simulate two connections, open up two browser windows and direct them both to http://localhost:3000/, create different users on each, and check both browser window's JavaScript consoles.

 ## LET'S SEND SOME MESSAGES

+## GREAT, WE HAVE USERS AND CHAT!
+WE'RE FINISHED RIGHT?

+If you were to reload or create a new instance in another tab, you will see that the online users and messages don't save.

+This is because our application is currently only showing new data coming in.
+There is no system in place to show old data.

+Also we don't even have different channels.
+How boring is that?

+Let's move on!

+## BE A VILLAIN AND DESTROY THESE USERS!
+When a user closes out of the browser window, we want to get rid of them from our onlineUsers.